Understanding the WMAP Cold Spot mystery: Abstract

 \section{Abstract}

 The first and third year data releases from the Wilkinson Microwave Anisotropy Probe (WMAP) provide evidence of an anomalous Cold Spot (CS) at galactic latitude $b=-57^\circ$ and longitude $l=209^\circ$.
 We have examined the properties of the CS in some detail in order to assess its cosmological significance.
 We have performed a cluster analysis of the local extrema in the CMB signal to show that the CS is actually associated with a large group of extrema rather than just one.
-In the light of this we have re-examined the properties of the WMAP Internal Linear Combination (ILC) and co-added ``cleaned'' WCM maps, which have previously been used for the analysis of the properties of the signal in the vicinity of the CS.
-These two maps have remarkably similar properties on equal latitude rings for $|b|>30^\circ$, as well as in the vicinity of the CS.
-We have also checked the idea that the CMB signal has a non-Gaussian tail, localized in the low multipole components of the signal by representing the CMB signal $S$ outside the Galactic mask as a collection of signals for each equal latitude ring $s(b)$, $S=\bigcup s(b)$.
+We have also checked the idea that the CMB signal has a non-Gaussian tail.
 For each ring we apply a linear filter with characteristic scale $R$, dividing the CMB signal in two parts: the filtered part, with characteristic scale above that of the filter $R$, and the difference between the initial and filtered signal.
 Using the filter scale as a variable, we can maximize the skewness and kurtosis of the smoothed signal and minimize these statistics for the difference between initial and filtered signal.
 We find that, unlike its Northern counterpart, the Southern Galactic hemisphere of the CMB map is characterized by significant departure from Gaussianity of which the CS is not the only manifestation: we have located a ring, on which there are ``cold'' as ``hot'' spots with almost the same properties as the CS.
 Exploiting the similarity of the WCM and the ILC maps, and using the latter as a guide map, we have discovered that the shape of the CS is formed primarily by the components of the CMB signal represented by multipoles between $10\le \ell\le 20$, with a corresponding angular scale about $5-10^\circ$.
 This signal leads to modulation of the whole CMB sky, clearly seen at $|b|>30^\circ$ in both the ILC and WCM maps, rather than a single localized feature.
 After subtraction of this modulation, the remaining part of the CMB signal appears to be consistent with statistical homogeneity and Gaussianity.
 We therefore infer that the mystery of the WMAP CS reflects directly the peculiarities of the low-multipole tail of the CMB signal, rather than a single local (isolated) defect or manifestation of a globally anisotropic cosmology.